snowdropquantum/tangled-adjudicate/README.md

 * 'game_state': a copy of the input game_state dictionary
 * 'adjudicator': a string, one of 'simulated_annealing', 'quantum_annealing', 'schrodinger_equation'
 * 'winner': if both players have chosen vertices, a string, one of 'red', 'blue', 'draw', otherwise None
-* 'score': if both players have chosen vertices, the difference in their influence scores as a real number, otherwise None
+* 'score': if both players have chosen vertices, the difference in influence scores as a real number, otherwise None
 * 'influence_vector': a vector of real numbers of length vertex_count (one real number per vertex in the game graph)
 * 'correlation_matrix': symmetric real-valued matrix of spin-spin correlations with zeros on diagonals
 * 'parameters': a copy of the parameters dictionary